rodrigobaron/site/pages/posts/hello-k8s-install.md

 ### Next steps

-We reached the end of first post where we covered the installation and the setup of basic network components in the next post we will see about resources management.
+We reached the end of first post where we covered the installation and the setup of basic network components.Next post we will see about [resource management](/posts/hello-k8s-resource-management).

 ## References